cue-lang/cue/doc/tutorial/kubernetes/README.md

 That said, most CUE users will never have to resort to this level of CUE to write configurations.
-For instance, none of the files in the subdirectories contain comprehensions, not even the template files in these directores (such as `kitchen/kube.cue`).
+For instance, none of the files in the subdirectories contain comprehensions, not even the template files in these directories (such as `kitchen/kube.cue`).
 Furthermore, none of the configuration files in any of the leaf directories contain string interpolations.